I could happily sit for hours in my soft, quiet shelter. Immersed in my own little world. Miles away from the business and bustle of life.

 Mom never really had to discipline me.
 I could do it all by myself.
 I burst into tears.
 "Sssooorrry!"

 She turned and looked at us once more.
 "I don't ever want you two playing with my things again."

 I should have been on the stage.

-Mom carried the pieces of her lamp out of the room without looking at us again.
+Mom carried the pieces of her vase out of the room without looking at us again.

 To our 'waste not, want not' Mom, it was totally in character.

 But it haunted us for years, in fact, it still sits atop a cupboard at my Dad's apartment.